The evolutionists seem to know everything about the missing Link except the fact that it is missing. – Gilbert K. Chesterton

-After years of showcasing a clean-cut appearance and being adored by fans, Robertson tapped into a part of his psyche that was not a reflection of what evolutionists like Charles Darwin would argue about years prior.
+After years of showcasing a clean-cut appearance and being adored by fans, Robertson tapped into a part of his psyche that did not reflect what evolutionists like Charles Darwin would argue about years prior.

 The Missing Link

-And he then did one of the things he always does as the Missing Link, he put his hand on the back of his head and grabbed his ponytail — I thought I did something wrong, it scared me!
-This guy was big. – Buddy Roberts on the Missing Link
+And he then did one of the things he always does as the Missing Link, he put his hand on the back of his head and grabbed his ponytail — I thought I did something wrong; it scared me!
+This guy was big.

 “The first time that I put Kimala and Link in a tag team match, (the Missing) Link tagged Kimala on the shoulder — then Kimala, who was from Uganda, was confused and thought (the Missing) Link was hitting him.
 Then they’d get into a fight, and I’d have to break that up,”

 For the Missing Link, only a few people could control and handle him throughout his career.
 While he spent time under the management of Akbar and, later on, Bobby ‘The Brain’ Heenan, Jimmy ‘The Mouth of the South’ Hart, Percy Pring, and Dark Journey.

 “I came into World Class just in and out, I wasn’t one of the main characters.
 At the time, [World Class booker] Kenny [Mantell] was establishing his program with the Missing Link and with the special video he did, which in my mind, is one of the best videos I’ve ever seen.